xbeat/Machine-Learning/README.md

 Function Decorators

 Function decorators are a powerful feature in Python that allow you to modify or enhance the behavior of functions without changing their source code.
 They are essentially functions that take another function as an argument and return a new function with added functionality.

+## Ensuring Useful AI-Generated Summaries

+Implementing G-Eval Framework Base

+The G-Eval framework requires a robust foundation to evaluate AI-generated summaries across multiple dimensions.
+This implementation creates the core evaluation class with methods to handle basic scoring functionality and metric calculations.

 ## Hyperparameter Tuning in Machine Learning with Python